kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/networks/notes/Kapil_08_cs_fundamental_03_network.md

 - **Compression:** Using protocols like Gzip or Brotli to reduce data size.

 ### OSI Model - Open Systems Interconnection Model
+* The OSI model is used to understand how networks operate and how data is transmitted from one computer to another.
+* The OSI model is a theoretical model, and in practice, the TCP/IP model is more commonly used.
 * Separation of Responsibility, Abstraction (hide complexity), Hierarchical, Layered Model
-* In plain English, the OSI provides a standard for different computer systems to be able to communicate with each other.
 * It’s based on the concept of splitting up a communication system into seven abstract layers, each one stacked upon the last.
 * Each layer has a specific function and interacts with the layers above and below it.
-* The OSI model is a theoretical model, and in practice, the TCP/IP model is more commonly used.
-* The OSI model is used to understand how networks operate and how data is transmitted from one computer to another.
 * The OSI model is divided into seven layers:
   *  Layers -

          **Application Layer** - Closest to the end-user, it interacts directly with software applications to provide communication services (e.g., HTTP/HTTPS, FTP, DNS, SMTP/POP3/IMAP).

          **Presentation Layer** - Responsible for data formatting, encryption, compression.
+Protocol - SSL/TLS

-         **Session Layer** - Establishes, maintains, and terminates communication sessions between applications.
+         **Session Layer** - Establishes, maintains, and terminates communication sessions between appllication.
+Protocol - NetBIOS, RPC

          **Transport Layer** - End to end communication.
 Commnication between two devices.
 Data converted into segment.
 Ensures reliable data transfer through error detection, retransmission, and flow control and error control.
 Protocols include TCP and UDP.
 Gaurantee of delivery, falut tolerance, in-order transmission.

-         **Network Layer** - Divide segment into packets.
+         **Network Layer** - Routing, logical addressing - Divide segment into packets.
 Packets routing done here.
 Handles logical addressing and routing of data between devices across different networks.
 Protocols include IP and ICMP.

-         **Data Link Layer** - Similar to netwrok layer, care about only next hop in the network.
+         **Data Link Layer** - Physical addressing, error detection - Similar to netwrok layer, care about only next hop in the network.
 Hop to hop transfer.
 Provides error detection and correction for data transmitted over the physical layer.
-It manages MAC addresses and frame synchronization.
+Protocol -- MAC, Ethernet.

-         **Physical Layer** - The lowest layer,  Convert into BitSTream 0 or 1. it deals with the physical transmission of raw binary data over hardware like cables, switches, and wireless signals.
-Eithernet, wifi etc this layer protocol.
+         **Physical Layer** - The lowest layer, Hardware -  Convert into BitSTream 0 or 1. it deals with the physical transmission of raw binary data over hardware like cables, switches, and wireless signals.

+💡 Key Points

+    Top 3 layers (7–5): Deal with how applications communicate

+    Middle layer (4): Ensures delivery of data

+    Bottom 3 layers (3–1): Deal with data transmission and routing

 ![vs](https://www.imperva.com/learn/wp-content/uploads/sites/13/2020/02/OSI-vs.-TCPIP-models.jpg.webp)